Smile for the Camera!

 Keep things in perspective.
 They say the camera never lies but it all depends on the angle!
 If you photograph someone’s face too close up or from an unusual angle, it can totally distort the proportions of the face.
 The same applies to their body shape.
 Different camera angles can very easily make people look taller or shorter, thinner or fatter.
 Try to select the right angle and focus to represent the subject in a way that is both realistic and flattering.

 The Size is Right!
 Make sure that the subject of interest takes centre stage in the photograph.
 If it is a person or group then they need to be in the forefront of the photograph and take up most of the available space.
 If, however, you are also trying to feature the background, then you could place them artistically at one side of the photograph so that the background can clearly be seen.

 No cheese!
 Interestingly, if you get everyone in the photograph to say “cheese” it looks, um, cheesy!
 Much better to either let them relax and chat then start snapping away, or to get them all smiling with an in joke or phrase that they will respond naturally to.

 So, lots to consider when taking a photograph!
 It can feel like quite a responsibility if the photograph is for something important.
-Following the above hints and tips will certainly help ... but for a good quality photograph that you will treasure for years to come you may well want to consider a professional photo shoot?
+Following the above hints and tips will certainly help … but for a good quality photograph that you will treasure for years to come you may well want to consider a professional photo shoot?
 That way you can sit back and relax, without having to worry about any of the above concerns, and perhaps even be part of the photograph yourself!
-For hassle free photoshoots why not get in touch with Venture Studios today!
+For hassle free photoshoots why not buy a photoshoot experience with Venture Studios today!